 2. Drain the coolant.

-3. Remove the quick connectors at the top and bottom of the radiator.
+3. Remove the quick disconnect fittings at the top and bottom of the radiator.
 Then unscrew the air ducts from the right and left sides of the radiator.

 Before removing the radiator, unscrew the air ducts on the right and left

-4. Disconnect connector 1 on the pressure switch for the air conditioner and connector 2 on the outside temperature sensor.
+4. Disconnect connector 1 on the air conditioner pressure switch and connector 2 on the outside temperature sensor.
 Unfasten both electrical wires.
-Unscrew the condenser from the radiator, to do this, loosen the bolts 3.
+Unscrew the condenser from the radiator; to do this, loosen bolts 3.

-5. To avoid damage to the condenser, piping and hoses, make sure that the piping and hoses are not twisted, bent or twisted.
+5. To avoid damage to the condenser, pipes and hoses, make sure that the pipes and hoses are not twisted, bent or kinked.

 Attention!
-The coolant circuit in the air conditioning system must not be opened!
+The coolant circulation circuit in the air conditioning system must not be opened!

-6 To enable the heatsink to be removed from the bracket, rotated forward and removed from the top, use a screwdriver to release both fixing bolts.
+6 To allow the radiator to be removed from the bracket, rotated forward and lifted upward, use a screwdriver to release both fastening bolts.

 7. The radiator is installed in the reverse order.